madrury/mtg-draftbot/README.md

 This drafter committed to red-green halfway though pack one, but had trouble picking up a good mass of green cards.
 Eventually the drafter settled on taking some blue cards, putting them in a bit of a three color bind.

-## Learning
+## Machine Learning

 The machine learning algorithm is capable of learning archetype weights for each card from real world draft data.
-That is, both the identities of draft archetypes (though not their labels), and the weights of each card in each archetype.

 ### Training Data